jonorthwash/antuinov2.1/README.md

 IMPORTANT:
 The Antuino uses a modified version of the glcd library.
 This is included as a zip file in this repository.
 The Arduino has a simple way to handle libraries - Each library is a sub-folder inside the libraries folder.
 Download glcd.zip and extract it as 'glcd' folder inside your Arduino's library sub-folder.
 This will install it as a library in Arduino.

+## Serial control

+Serial control of the Antuino, using code from [kholia/Antuino-V1](https://github.com/kholia/Antuino-V1/blob/AiO/antuino_analyzer_27mhz_v2/antuino_analyzer_27mhz_v2.ino).

+There are several modes.

+The `demo/` directory includes the following files:
+* [`AntuinoTerm.py`](./demos/AntuinoTerm.py) - lifted mostly from [kholia/Antuino-V1](https://github.com/kholia/Antuino-V1/blob/AiO/src/AntuinoTerm.py), does the serial communications.
+Could stand to be rewritten without a `while` loop, but does the job.
+* [`analyseAntuino.py`](./demos/analyseAntuino.py) - uses `AntuinoTerm.py` as a library, analyses various amateur bands, and writes to files.
+(Will need to create `./logs` directory for now.)